laurenpenn/Website/content/plugins/post-expirator/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.0.1 =
+Removes old scheduled hook - this was not done completely in the 2.0.0 upgrade

+= 2.0.0 =
+This is a major update of the core functions of this plugin.
+All current plugins and settings should be upgraded to the new formats and work as expected.
+Any posts currently schedule to be expirated in the future will be automatically upgraded to the new format.

 = 1.6.1 =
 Tweaked error messages, added option to allow user to select cron schedule and set default exiration duration